 Thallus small, 2-4 mm diam. or irregular and following contours in the rock, areolate.
-Areoles (200-) 350-500 (-700) µm diam., 150-250 μm thick, irregular, usually polygonal, the surface flat or shallowly convex, grey-brown, not or thinly white-pruinose.
-Upper cortex 15-20 μm thick, of 1-2 (-3) layers of cells, epinecral layer patchy and variably developed, 0-15 μm thick.
-Algal layer 65-95 μm thick, with algal cells 8-14 μm diam.
-Medulla weakly J+, 80-130 μm thick, fairly dense, with abundant crystals from the substrate, in places with necrotic brown parts of the host lichen.
+Areoles (200-) 350-500 (-1000) µm diam., 150-250 (-300) μm thick, irregular, usually polygonal, the surface flat or shallowly convex, grey-brown, not or thinly white-pruinose, the radial sides often dark brown.
+Upper cortex 8-15 μm thick, of 1-2 (-3) layers of brown-walled cells, epinecral layer patchy and variably developed, 0-30 μm thick.
+Algal layer 65-120 μm thick, with algal cells 8-17 μm diam.
+Medulla not or weakly J+, 80-180 μm thick, fairly dense, with abundant crystals from the substrate, in places with necrotic brown parts of the host lichen.

 Not assessed.
 More research is necessary before a conservation assessment is appropriate.

-Part of the Verrucula latericola complex, distinguished from that species by its smaller thalli and areoles, and by host preference.
+Part of the Verrucula latericola complex, distinguished from that species by its smaller thalli and areoles, narrower ascospores, and perhaps also by host preference.
 More research is needed into these distinctions, and to link them to sequence-based characteristics.
-Most similar to Verrucula tarraconensis, described as a parasite of Variospora velana (not recorded from the UK).

 Initially parasitic on thalli of Caloplaca s.l., then becoming established as an independent lichen.